-The openSUSE project is a community program sponsored by a SUSE Software Solutions Germany GmbH and number of other companies and individuals.
+The openSUSE project is a community program sponsored by SUSE Software Solutions Germany GmbH and several other companies and individuals.
 Promoting the use of Linux everywhere, this program provides free, easy access to openSUSE, a complete Linux distribution.

 The History of openSUSE

-In a move to reach its business audience more effectively, SuSE introduced the SUSE Linux Enterprise Server in 2001, and a few months before Novell’s purchase, changed the company name to SUSE Linux.
+To reach its business audience more effectively, SuSE introduced the SUSE Linux Enterprise Server in 2001, and a few months before Novell’s purchase changed the company name to SUSE Linux.
 SUSE is now a name, not an acronym.
-The official logo and mascot of SUSE is a chameleon officially named, “Geeko”.
+The official logo and mascot of SUSE is a chameleon officially named “Geeko.”

 In January 2004, Novell acquired SuSE Linux AG for $210 million.

-In 2015, the openSUSE project restructured, creating two versions: Leap and Tumbleweed.
+In 2015, the openSUSE project was restructured, creating two versions Leap and Tumbleweed.
 Tumbleweed is a rolling release, so users always have access to the newest Linux packages.
-Leap is openSUSE’s regular-release, with guaranteed stability.
+Leap is openSUSE’s regular release, with guaranteed stability.

 What is the Difference Between openSUSE Tumbleweed and Leap?

 The openSUSE Leap is more stable and only uses the well-tested base of SUSE Linux Enterprise (SLE).
-This means for enterprises or data centres running crucial applications that need the reliability of the operating system, they can go for OpenSUSE Leap.
+This means enterprises or data centers running crucial applications that need the operating system’s reliability; can go for OpenSUSE Leap.

 In other words, this makes the openSUSE Leap a free drop-in replacement for SUSE Linux Enterprise.

 In the Linux distribution world, native software comes packaged.
-RPM which are pre-compiled archives is created by Red Hat Linux.
-It’s used by many Linux distributions as their packaging system nowadays, including openSUSE.
+For example, RPM, which are pre-compiled archives, is created by Red Hat Linux.
+Many Linux distributions use it as their packaging system nowadays, including openSUSE.

-YaST actually stands for “Yet another Setup Tool”.
+YaST stands for “Yet another Setup Tool.”
 It can be used to configure your entire system.
-Setup hardware, configure the network, system services and tune your security settings.
+For example, set up hardware, configure the network and system services, and tune your security settings.
 All these tasks can be reached from the YaST Control Center.

-Currently, there exist around 80 different modules for YaST, which allow you to configure software management, containers, services, kernels, servers, hardware and a lot lot more.
+Currently, there are around 80 different modules for YaST, which allow you to configure software management, containers, services, kernels, servers, hardware, and more.

 The idea of providing a complete graphical solution to manage all the system aspects from A to Z in a Linux distribution doesn’t seem to exist anywhere else other than in openSUSE.

 Btrfs is the default filesystem in openSUSE.
 It’s a copy-on-write filesystem.
-One of its main features is the ability to take snapshots of files stored on your hard disk in order to be able to restore them later.
-Snapshots allow you to easily roll back your system if needed after applying updates, or to back up files.
+One of its main features is the ability to take snapshots of files stored on your hard disk to be able to restore them later.
+Snapshots allow you to easily roll back your system if needed after applying updates or backup files.

-zypper and something broke and you no longer can enter your system, you can easily go back to the previous system state before the upgrading process occurred.
+For example, run a system upgrade using a Zypper, and something breaks, and you no longer can enter your system.
+You can quickly go back to the previous system state before the upgrading process occurs.